 Cost-Efficiency

 One of the most significant advantages of serverless architecture is cost-effectiveness.
+According to a study by Deloitte, serverless computing can reduce operational costs by up to 70% for certain workloads.
 In a serverless setup, you only pay for the computing time you consume.
 There’s no charge when your code is not running.

 This pricing model can lead to substantial cost savings compared to traditional hosting.
 It’s particularly advantageous for applications with variable usage patterns, where server load fluctuates dramatically, showcasing the benefits of serverless computing.